aaronpowell/aaronpowell.github.io/src/documents/posts/2011-01-11-orchard-umbraco-installing.html.md

 ![Orchard step 1][7]

 Cool, it's nice and simple, just two folders that it needs to access, App_Data and Media, that's quite nice but I'm not sure what that means for plug ins (but that's an issue for another day :P).
-Click next and we'll work with the database:

-![Orchard step 2][8]

-So I can choose if I want to use an existing database or if we want to create a new one, or not have a database at all.
+Click next and we'll work with the database which I can choose if I want to use an existing database or if we want to create a new one, or not have a database at all.
 I'm wanting to have the full experience, so I'm going to create a new database, this takes us to the next step which has a nice large set of options:

 ![Orchard step 3][9]

 Now I can configure all my settings, Orchard wants to install into a virtual directory, so I've blanked out the first property as I want it to be in the root of the web site I created in IIS.
 I put in my database information and click next.

-This brings us to the end of the IIS install in which I receive a nice overview of what was just done:
+This brings us to the end of the IIS install in which I receive a nice overview of what was just done.

-![Orchard step 4][10]

-Sweet, Orchard is done, now let's go onto Umbraco.
+Sweet, Orchard is installed, now let's go onto Umbraco.

 ## Installing Umbraco